gilardia/COMP501/InClass/HaskellBackground.md

 ## Functions

 In WinGHCi, open up the factorial.hs file.
-Can you write fibonacci?
+Can you write function `fibonacci :: Integer -> Integer`?
+Save it in factorial.hs and reload it.
+Then try the following:

+	map factorial [1..10]
+	map fibonacci [1..10]